-Participants undergo collection of blood and bone marrow for making the vaccine.
-Participants then receive personalized vaccine subcutaneously (SC) on days 1 and 15 of courses 1-2 and on day 1 of courses 3-6.
-Treatment repeats every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+Patients undergo collection of blood and bone marrow for making the vaccine.
+Patients then receive personalized vaccine SC on days 1 and 15 of cycles 1-2 and on day 1 of cycles 3-6.
+Patients also receive lenalidomide PO on days 1-21.
+Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, participants are followed up at 3 and 12 months.